yuhsianw/notion-admin-dashboard/README.md

 ## Description

-Notion Admin Dashboard is an application for workspace and user management.
-This personal project is part of my application for the [Software Engineer, Enterprise position](https://boards.greenhouse.io/notion/jobs/4889070003) at Notion.
+Notion Admin Dashboard is a demo application for workspace and user management.
 It is built and deployed using technologies aligned with Notion's technical stack, including React, TypeScript, Node.js, Postgres, and Heroku.
-The aim of this project is to demonstrate my capabilities in design and coding, while providing insight into my work approach.
+The aim of this personal project is to demonstrate my capabilities in design and coding, while providing insight into my work approach.

-- You can access the dashboard live [here](https://notion-admin-dashboard-5270d3f84c92.herokuapp.com/) or run it locally following the steps below.
+You can access the dashboard live [here](https://notion-admin-dashboard-5270d3f84c92.herokuapp.com/) or run it locally following the steps below.
-- See this [Notion page](https://yuhsianw.notion.site/Frank-with-Notion-bc8a3fc195da4b308260be484f0c0076) to learn more about me and my passion for Notion.

 ## Features